 Effectiveness in this area means focusing on delivering timely performance with energy and taking responsibility and accountability for quality outcomes.
 For all staff, it's about working to agreed goals and activities and dealing with challenges in a responsive and constructive way.
-At senior levels, it is about building a performance culture to deliver outcomes with a firm focus on prioritisation and addressing performance issues resolutely, fairly and promptly.
-It is also about leaders providing the focus and energy to drive activities forward through others and encourage staff to perform effectively during challenging and changing times.
+For leaders, it is about building a performance culture where staff are given space, authority and support to deliver outcomes.
+It's also about keeping a firm focus on priorities and addressing performance issues resolutely, fairly and promptly.